YingfeiLu/yingfeilu.github.io/README.md

 - [X] Image gallery with item in the menu
     - [X] Lightbox
     - [X] Space for a image description
-    - [ ] Sliding effect in the gallery and in the lightbox
+    - [X] Sliding effect in the lightbox
 - [X] Cleanup of the unused files
+- [X] Add ORCID and Researchgate in footer
+- [ ] Add a automatically sliding images in the homepage.
+[Inspiration.](https://xiaotong-xi.github.io/xiaotongxi/)
 - [ ] Redesign CV page
     - [ ] Didn't want to rub the year in but put it in right aligned, like in the PDF CV
     - [ ] When describing the advisors, thesis title etc, i wanna make them into a better looking way
-- [X] Add ORCID and Researchgate in footer